Wealden District Council

 Once the text of a draft character appraisal of a Conservation Area has been completed, this document will be available below.
 Formal public consultation prior to formal adoption by the Council is likely to commence once all 33 character appraisals have been drafted, along with the accompanying management plan.

-Prior to formal public consultation on the documents, photographs and additional figures will be added along with maps associated with the Appendices.
+Prior to formal public consultation on the documents additional photographs figures will be added along with maps associated with the Appendices.
 Text may also be updated within individual documents.

-Below is a list of the Designated Conservation Areas within Wealden District with a link to the map showing the boundaries in each Area:
+A list of the Designated Conservation Areas within the Wealden District with a link to the map showing the boundaries in each area can be viewed or downloaded.
+The files are presented in a PDF format.

 There are 8 Conservation Areas within that part of the District that now falls under the South Downs National Park as the Local Planning Authority and these are listed below: